These are common symptoms of vision-related health and learning problems.

 - Frequently closes or covers one eye, tendency to squint or favor vision in one eye

-If you think that you or someone you know could benefit from vision therapy, the first step is to schedule an appointment with an optometrist who provides developmental vision exams.
-Call to schedule your individualized assessment.
+If you think that you or someone you know could benefit from vision therapy, schedule an appointment with Dr. Raber or Dr. Shrock for a comprehensive vision exam.